 When planning my Balkan trip I knew I have to somehow make it to Dubrovnik as well, even if it means seeing Dubrovnik in one day only.

 Everyone who has visited this Croatian city kept telling me how incredibly beautiful it is, with narrow streets, shining pavements, many historical building to visit and wonderful city wall surrounding the old town.
-The place seemed to be too pretty to be true and I simply couldn’t miss it!
+The list of things to do in Dubrovnik is just endless!
+The place seemed to be too pretty to be true, all the Dubrovnik pictures I’ve seen were proving it and I simply couldn’t miss this city!

 Fortunately it was easy to spend one day in Dubrovnik on my way from to Bosnia.
 It literally is in the middle of the way between Kotor and Mostar and one day in Dubrovnik seemed like a perfect opportunity to explore this Pearl of Adriatic as the city is often called.